About Me

 What Kind of Book does Alison Blasdell Write?

-Alison earned a Ph.D. in physiology and biophysics and taught nursing, medical, and physiology students for 30 years before retiring.
-She earned a Black Belt in karate.
-She rides her horses every day.
-And girls can’t shoot?
+Fast forward: Alison earned a Ph.D. in physiology and biophysics and spent 30 years teaching medical, nursing, and physiology students.
+She also earned a Black Belt in karate, rides horses daily, and, yes, she can shoot.

-Alison lives with her husband, two dogs, and three horses in the Midwest on a farm that has been in her family for 175 years.
+Alison lives with her husband, two loyal dogs, and three spirited horses on a farm in the Midwest that has been in her family for 175 years—a testament to both heritage and the thrill of calling one place home.

 What I Do